 The domain model consists of entities and associations.
 An entity is the blueprint for an object in your application, like “Customer” or “Order.”
 Associations define the relation between two entities.
-As soon as you deploy the application, Mendix takes care of the underlying database for you.
+As soon as you deploy the app, Mendix takes care of the underlying database for you.
 This means that you won’t have to create tables and write queries yourself.

 After using this how-to, you will know how to do the following:

 - Add enumerations